 The GOES-R Series Program is committed to providing extensive training for the operational and educational communities that will address both end users’ and developers’ needs, bridging the gap between research and operations.
-Training will focus on the quantitative and qualitative use of GOES-R data and products, methods for interpreting GOES-R data, new features, capabilities and algorithms, and a better understanding of atmospheric sciences and mesoscale meteorology in preparation for the future GOES-R series satellites.
+Training will focus on the quantitative and qualitative use of GOES-R series data and products, methods for interpreting the data, new features, capabilities and algorithms, and a better understanding of atmospheric sciences and mesoscale meteorology in preparation for the GOES-R series satellites.

 Training is developed and provided by a number of partners across the weather enterprise through the GOES-R Proving Ground, e-learning training modules, seminars, weather event simulations, and special case studies.

-The GOES-R Series Program has also implemented the position of “satellite liaison” to prepare forecasters for the data that will be available with GOES-R and to ease the transition to operations.
+The GOES-R Series Program has also implemented the position of “satellite liaison” to prepare forecasters for the data that will be available from GOES-R series satellites and to ease the transition to operations.
 Satellite liaisons are stationed at most of the National Centers and the NWS Training Center.
-Satellite liaisons are tasked with running the various GOES-R demonstrations within these testbed locations.
+Satellite liaisons are tasked with running the various demonstrations within these testbed locations.
 They are essentially research-to-operations liaisons, improving upon training from the product developers to present to testbed participants, and providing participant feedback to the developers for further improvement.